Io (moon): Juno

-The Juno spacecraft was launched in 2011 and entered orbit around Jupiter on July 5, 2016.
+The Juno spacecraft was launched in 2011 and entered orbit around Jupiter on 5 July 2016.
 Juno's mission is primarily focused on improving our understanding of Jupiter's interior, magnetic field, aurorae, and polar atmosphere.
 Juno's 54-day orbit is highly inclined and highly eccentric in order to better characterize Jupiter's polar regions and to limit its exposure to the planet's harsh inner radiation belts, limiting close encounters with Jupiter's moons.
-During its primary mission, which lasted through June 2021, Junos closest approach to Io to date occurred during Perijove 25 on February 17, 2020, at a distance of 195,000 kilometers, acquiring near-infrared spectrometry with JIRAM while Io was in Jupiter's shadow.
-In January 2021, NASA officially extended the Juno mission through September 2025.
-While Junos highly inclined orbit keeps the spacecraft out of the orbital planes of Io and the other major moons of Jupiter, its orbit has been precessing so that its close approach point to Jupiter is at increasing latitudes and the ascending node of its orbit is getting closer to Jupiter with each orbit.
-This orbital evolution will allow Juno to perform a series of close encounters with the Galilean satellites during the extended mission.
-Two close encounters with Io are planned for Junos extended mission on December 30, 2023, and February 3, 2024, both with altitudes of 1,500 kilometers.
-Nine additional encounters with altitudes between 11,500 and 94,000 kilometers are also planned between July 2022 and May 2025.
-The primary goal of these encounters will be to improve our understanding of Io's gravity field using doppler tracking and to image Io's surface to look for surface changes since Io was last seen up-close in 2007.
+The closest approach to Io during the initial, prime mission occurred in February 2020 at a distance of 195,000 kilometers.
+Juno's extended mission, begun in June 2021, allowed for closer encounters with Jupiter's Galilean satellites due to Juno's orbital precession.
+After a series of increasingly closer encounters with Io in 2022 and 2023, Juno performed a pair of close flybys on 30 December 2023, and 3 February 2024, both with altitudes of 1,500 kilometers.
+The primary goal of these encounters were to improve our understanding of Io's gravity field using doppler tracking and to image Io's surface to look for surface changes since Io was last seen up-close in 2007.

-During several orbits, Juno has observed Io from a distance using JunoCAM, a wide-angle, visible-light camera, to look for volcanic plumes and JIRAM, a near-infrared spectrometer and imager, to monitor thermal emission from Io's volcanoes.
-JIRAM near-infrared spectroscopy has so far allowed for the coarse mapping of sulfur dioxide frost across Io's surface as well as mapping minor surface components weakly absorbing sunlight at 2.1 and 2.65 µm.
+During several orbits, Juno has observed Io from a distance using JunoCam, a wide-angle, visible-light camera, to look for volcanic plumes and JIRAM, a near-infrared spectrometer and imager, to monitor thermal emission from Io's volcanoes.
+JIRAM near-infrared spectroscopy has so far allowed for the coarse mapping of sulfur dioxide frost across Io's surface as well as mapping minor surface components weakly absorbing sunlight at 2.1 and 2.65 μm.